all articles

 Setting the benchmarks

-For this purpose, there are a number of things you can do:
+For this purpose, there are several things you can do:

 • Consider each of your team members on an individual level as the manager, you should have a pretty solid understanding of the capabilities of each of your team members: what they do well, what they struggle with, etc. You don’t need to go into too much detail, just have a bit general picture of the matter.